frack113/sigma_python_toolbox/validation-guides/README.md

 # validation-guides

 ## create_md.py
-I think this script to start creation of the md file for the new rules.\
+I think this script to start creation of the yml file for the new rules.\
+markdown file will be generate from the yaml.\
 Maybe one day it will be put or replaced by the official repository.

 ### create_md.yml